Skip to main content

 When

-We began Stage Two (two family homes for the head teacher & deputy head) in late-July and completed them in mid February.
-These took much longer because progress is always slower in the rainy season.
-We commenced Stage Three in early January and hope to complete everything by the end of May.
+We began Stage Two (two family homes for senior staff) in late-July and completed them in mid February.
+These took longer because progress is always slower in the rainy season.
+We commenced Stage Three in January and completed everything at the end of June.

 How much & how